j1xlte-gtelwifiue/android_device_samsung_j1xlte/README.md

 ```
 10. From your computer, with your phone plugged in, run `path/to/halium-install -p ut -s path/to/rootfs.tar.gz path/to/system.img`.
 This will ask for a password which will be used to unlock your phone.
 11. In TWRP, go to Reboot > System > Do Not Install
 12. As your phone is rebooting, hold Power, Home, and Volume Down (to enter Download Mode).
 Do not use TWRP to enter Download Mode, it doesn't work.
 Press Volume Up when your phone turns on to confirm entering Download Mode.
-If you miss this step and boot into your previous ROM, restart your phone and try again.
+If you miss this step and boot into your previous rom, restart your phone and try again.
 13. From your computer, with your phone plugged in, run `heimdall flash --BOOT path/to/halium-boot.img`
 14. That's it!
 Your phone should reboot into Ubuntu Touch.